middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## 5 October 1857

 Letter from Richard Paternoster to the Treasurer, complaining of the noise made by the Police outside his chambers at night, and its effects on his health.\
-To the Treasurer of the Middle Temple,\
+To the Treasurer of the Middle Temple,
-\
+<br><br>
-I hereby give you notice and require of you to put a stop to the nuisance caused to me by policemen tramping under my windows at night from the noise of which my rest is continually broken every night my comfort and privacy entirely destroyed and my health materially injured and my chambers rendered untenantable and which noise and nuisance are in violation of the contract entered into when I took chambers at this society of which I am a member and a partner and contrary to the ancient and immemorial rights customs and privileges of this Inn.\
+I hereby give you notice and require of you to put a stop to the nuisance caused to me by policemen tramping under my windows at night from the noise of which my rest is continually broken every night my comfort and privacy entirely destroyed and my health materially injured and my chambers rendered untenantable and which noise and nuisance are in violation of the contract entered into when I took chambers at this society of which I am a member and a partner and contrary to the ancient and immemorial rights customs and privileges of this Inn.<br>
-\

 [Audio](https://user-images.githubusercontent.com/110464039/185081116-24e8fc07-09b3-426a-9065-a6ded0640efe.mp4)
 <param ve-image
        label="Richard Paternoster, 5th October 1857"